tonethar/IGME-230-Fall-2018/projects/project-2.md

     - a "spinner" or other "indeterminate progress" animation
     - text that says "Searching for 'Tacos' near you" and so on
 - While the app doesn't need to be fully responsive, it should look good on a range of displays.
 For example, don't design it just to work on your huge 24" screen at home (as I'll be grading it on a laptop with a much smaller screen).
 The main controls of the application must fit in a 800x600 window.
-- You are allowed and encouraged to use a CSS framework for this project - see below
+- You are allowed and encouraged to use a CSS framework for this project - see below!

 ### C. HTML/CSS & Media
 - Valid HTML5 - https://validator.w3.org